softwareconstruction240/softwareconstruction/instruction/inner-classes/inner-classes.md

 ## Anonymous Inner Class

-An anonymous inner class, is defined in line by referencing an interface, followed by the implementation.
+An anonymous inner class, is defined inline by referencing an interface, followed by the implementation.
 This is useful in cases where you have commonly used interfaces that only have a single method.
 This saves you from creating lots of little classes that are only used once.
 In the following example we can create two different implementations of the `Speaker` interface by defining the `sayHello` method inline.

 Note that anonymous inner classes also have closure on the scope that they were declared in.